-So, in April of 1936, Sam Feldman opened Feldman’s Mortuary on 1452 Tremont when telephone numbers were the area plus four numbers accessed by an operator.
-Feldman’s Mortuary was known then as it is now, 75 years later, “the only Jewish hearse in Denver”.
+So, in April of 1936, Sam Feldman opened Feldman’s Mortuary on 1452 Tremont when telephone numbers were the area plus four numbers accessed by an operator (East 7764).
+Feldman’s Mortuary was known then as it is now, 81 years later, “the only Jewish hearse in Denver”.

-Sam had run the business with his wife Sadie Feldman and was the father of his only child, Dorothy.
+Sam had run the business with his wife Sadie Feldman and was the father of their only child, Dorothy.
 Upon his death, Sadie continued running the funeral home until her son-in-law, Aaron Cohen, finished the holiday season at his brother-in-law’s jewelry business.
 Aaron continued the business with the assistance of Dorothy and Sadie.
 Sadie eventually removed herself from the funeral home where Aaron cared for the day-to-day details and Dorothy focused on the books.
-To this day, Dorothy is our company’s best database.
-With her 94 year-old memory, she can tell us who is related to who and a special story or two about the family.
+Until her death in February of 2012, Dorothy was our company’s best database.
+With her 96 year-old memory, she could tell us who is related to who and a special story or two about the family.
 One of Feldman’s greatest assets is the personal knowledge of our community.

 In 1939, Aaron and Dorothy decided to move the funeral home from Tremont to our current location of 1673 York Street.
 Dorothy continued assisting Aaron as she raised their three children; Stephen, Nancy and Margey.
 Aaron focused on continuing Sam’s dedication exclusively to the Denver Jewish community by adapting the facility to accommodate a Tahara room and Shomer’s room.
 Over the next 41 years, Aaron and Dorothy continued to weave the Feldman/Cohen family and Feldman Mortuary into the fabric of Denver’s Jewish community.